 Single speeds are ideal commuter or winter bikes as the lack of complex gearing makes them far easier to maintain.
 In contrast, the most common use of fixed gear bikes is on the track.
 Most of the bikes you see speeding around the velodromes are fixed gears with no brakes.
 They have also become commonly used as city bikes, but are rarely seen out on country roads.

-What does a freewheel do?
+How does a freewheel work?

 A freewheel is similar to a ratchet.
 This means it will allow movement in one direction freely, but will stop the movement if it it reverses.